pydio/pydio-doc-admin-guide/1_installation_guides/7_upgrades_and_updates.md

 ### Upgrading Cells

-For any running Cells / Cells-Enterprise binary, upgrade process is a simple as replacing the old binary with the latest one and restarting the service.
-You can do that manually by downloading the latest binary, or by using the in-app upgrade via the Settings panel.
+On a running Cells / Cells-Enterprise system, upgrade process is as simple as replacing the old binary with the latest one and restarting the service.
+You can do it manually (by downloading the latest binary) or use the in-app upgrade via the `Settings` panel.

-Go to **Backend > Upgrade** and then click on check now, after that if there is any update avaiable it will appear.
-If one or more versions are available, you can select the version you want and the application will automatically upgrade itself, following the steps below:
+To perform the in-app upgrade:

+- Go to **Backend > Upgrade**
+- Click on `Check now`
+- If there is any update avaiable it appears.
+- If more than one version is available, select the version you want
+- The application automatically upgrades, following these steps:
-* Download the selected binary
+   - Download the selected binary
-* Verify checksum
+   - Verify checksum
-* Verify crypto signature using the public key embedded in Cells, to make sure this comes from our servers.
+   - Verify crypto signature using the public key embedded in Cells, to make sure this comes from our servers.
-* Backup existing binary
+   - Backup existing binary
-* Replace with new binary.
+   - Replace with new binary.

-Then you have to manually restart Cells.
+- You then have to manually restart Pydio Cells

 ### Update Channels

-You select the channel in which you want to get the upgrades.
-By default, use the **stable** channel that will provide you with tested and stable updates.
+You can select the channel in which you want to get the upgrades.
+By default, use the **stable** channel that only publishes carefully tested and non breaking updates.

-The **nightly** channel will provide regular updates but it's up to you as they might be risks involved, so use it with caution.
+The **nightly** channel publishes updates more often with the latest version of the code but with higher risks of failure or systems errors.
+Use it with caution and only on non-production facig systems.